gabrielrs1/snipforge/README.md

 This extension provide some snippets of the code Intersystems IRIS for you.

+Use Ctrl + Space in your classes (objectscript) for view help codes.

 ## XData
 - XData Map for message mapping.
 - XData Url for message mapping.